 40 Years of Serving the Public Interest

 Shute, Mihaly & Weinberger LLP hires recent law school graduates for its three-year fellowship program.
 The firm also employs law students as law clerks, full-time during the summer and part-time during the school year.
 Successful applicants for both the clerkship and fellowship often have demonstrated interest and experience in our areas of practice and/or other types of public interest or public sector work.
 The firm strives for a diverse, equitable, and inclusive workplace.
 We are proud to be one of the few majority-women-owned law firms in California.
 More about the firm’s DEI efforts, including changes to hiring practices, can be found here.

 Clerks and fellows:

-Applications must be received by Labor Day for fellowships and clerkships beginning the following calendar year.
+Applications must be received by August 15, 2023 for fellowships and clerkships beginning the following calendar year.
 Early applications encouraged.

 The firm hires several law students as full-time summer clerks.
 The firm also hires second- and third-year law students as part-time law clerks during the academic year.
 Spring and fall clerks work a minimum of 15 hours per week.
 Many of the attorneys in our fellowship program were law clerks at the firm during law school.